replicate/getting-started-openai-realtime/README.md

-# OpenAI Realtime API with Cloudflare and Replicate
+# Getting started with the OpenAI Realtime API

-This is a real-time speech app that supports voice commands for function calling using OpenAI's Realtime API over WebRTC.
-It's built with Cloudflare Workers, and configured to run Replicate models.
+This is a real-time demo app that lets you run functions in your browser using your voice.

+It's powered by [OpenAI's Realtime API](https://platform.openai.com/docs/guides/realtime) over WebRTC, runs on Cloudflare Workers, and uses Replicate models to generate images.

 ![screenshot](https://github.com/user-attachments/assets/d7d04594-8bbb-4687-b801-3ba8e19c85de)